 The device is rectangular in shape, made of a bamboo casing and a plastic part in the middle that rotates up and down.
 This part can turn at angles of 0°, 22,5°, 45°, 67,5°, and 90°.

-The frame of OneLife X is in natural bamboo, while the plastic part is white.
+The frame of OneLife X is made of natural bamboo, while the plastic part is white.
 There is a plastic cover on the front and back, covered with a grey fabric by default, and another set, black, comes with the device.

 I have tried many air purifiers, and I can say that this one is one of the most unique and beautifully designed air purifiers I have had the opportunity to test so far.

-The OneLife X is easy to carry, has a long enough power cord, and fits into almost any ambiance as well as gives your room an extra touch of charm.
+The OneLife X is easy to carry, has a long enough power cord, fits into almost any ambiance, and gives your room an extra touch of charm.

 Control Button